MN Judicial Branch

 3. ^ Originally appointed by Governor Mark Dayton (D) as Associate Justice.
 Subsequently appointed by Governor Tim Walz (D) as Chief Justice.

-Important cases
+Notable cases

 • Baker v.
 Nelson, 291 Minn.
 310, 191 N.W.2d 185 (1971), in which the Court held that denial of the statutory entitlement demanded by gay citizens to marry the adult of one's choice does not offend the United States Constitution; overturned by Obergefell v.
 Hodges, 576 U.S. 644 (2015).

 • Doe v.
 Gomez, 27 Minn.
-542 N.W.2d 17 (1995), in which the Court held that on-demand abortion in the state is constitutional.
+542 N.W.2d 17 (1995), in which the Court held that the right of privacy under the Minnesota Constitution includes the right to an abortion and that the Minnesota government may not deny funding for abortion while funding other pregnancy-related medical services.

 See also